Morningstar88/X/Future-Fun-Projects-Tyler.md

 # FUTURE FUN PROJECTS:

 ## Make a DIY Flanagan Neurophone, a brain enhancing device.
 (FUN/PAID)

 ### PARTS LIST

+### HARDWARE

 - 5 Piezo Pickups
 - TL 494 Pulese Width Moduolation controller.

+### SOFTWARE
+- Connect a sine wave signal generator to the input.
+(If you don't have a signal generator, generate a 440Hz sine wave in the open-source Audacity music editor and upload the file to an MP3 player.

 ## Instructables Design Looks Simplest So Far.